Homer Is Where the Art Isn't: Production

 This is the final episode written by Kevin Curran prior to his death in 2016.
 Curran pitched an idea for an episode based on municipalities that were selling public assets to settle debts.
 That idea was merged with another writer's affection for the 1970s television series Banacek to produce this episode.
 Executive producer Matt Selman stated that the episode is presented as if it was an episode of Manacek, a fictional detective television series that is a parody of Banacek.

-Bill Hader was cast as Manacek.
-Hader previously guest starred as another character in the twenty-fourth season episode "The Fabulous Faker Boy."
+Bill Hader was cast as Detective Manacek.
+He had previously guest-starred as another character in the twenty-fourth season episode "The Fabulous Faker Boy."
 Hader was able to find the character's voice based on his appearance and wardrobe.
 Selman stated that the character does not have jokes and that the humor comes from the voice and dialogue.
 Hader's former Saturday Night Live castmate Cecily Strong was cast as one of the suspects in the episode.

 The episode was dedicated in memory of physicist Stephen Hawking.
 He appeared several times on the show starting with the tenth season episode "They Saved Lisa's Brain".